patriciogonzalezvivo/eyeo16/README.md

 <!-- .slide: data-background="#000000" -->

-** On July 31st, immediatly affter my lecture, I learned from the newspapers that war had broken out.
+"On July 31st, immediatly affter my lecture, I learned from the newspapers

+that **war had broken out**.
 Finally I understood.
-And when I disembarked in Holland on the next day, nobody was happier than I. Now I was sure that no schizoprenia was threatening me.
-I understood that my dreams and my visions came to me from the subsoil of the collective unconscius.
-(July 1914) **
+And when I disembarked in

+Holland on the next day, **nobody was happier than I**.
+Now I was sure that

+no schizoprenia was threatening me.
+I understood that **my dreams and my**

+**visions came to me from the subsoil of the collective unconscius**."

+(July 1914)

 Note:
-**highlight the important parts of the quote above, and just generally fix the text alignment and stuff** **Jung... not really a great guy.
+**Jung... not really a great guy.
 But these collective nightmares he was noticing became his support for the idea of a collective unconscious, tapping into some future vision that war was coming.**

 --